Danal Hemananda

 Danal Hemananda (born 24 May 2003) is a Sri Lankan cricketer.
-Who has played for Sri Lanka Under 19 Cricket Team.
+Who has played for Sri Lanka Under 19 Cricket Team and He also played for the Sri Lanka Emerging National Cricket Team.
 He made his Twenty20 debut on 6 March 2021, for Police Sports Club in the 2020–21 SLC Twenty20 Tournament.
+He is a Bowling allrounder who can score quick runs with the bat.

+He made his First Class debut on 19 August 2022, for Burger Recreation Club in the Major League Tournament 2022.
+Prior to his First class debut he was named to the Team Dambulla in the National Super League 2023, which they won the Championship in the tournament.
+He made his List A debut on 29 June 2022, for Burger Recreation Club in the Major Clubs Limited Over Tournament 2022.